timholy/AdmissionSuite.jl/docs/src/targets.md

   "CSB"  => 1.0
   "BBSB" => 0.5
 ```
+With `:normalized`, a faculty member with `n` affiliations contributes `1/n` to each.
+Other options include `:all` and `:weighted`.

-The recommended default is `:primary` because this is the only choice which yields consistent answers under program mergers.
+The recommended default is `:primary` because this is the only choice which yields consistent answers under program mergers and splits.

 ## Effort-based measures